flexiondotorg/willie-modules/README.md

 # Introduction

-This repository holds modules for [Willie](https://github.com/embolalia/willie)
+This repository holds modules for [Willie](https://github.com/embolalia/willie), they are no longer being developed and archived here for reference.

 # Instructions